-Jessica Lind Diamond Green, Vice President, lives in Seattle and relies on the outdoors to keep her sane.
+Jessica Lind Diamond Green, President, lives in Seattle and relies on the outdoors to keep her sane.
 She enjoys kayaking, biking, hiking, camping, gardening, foraging, and lying on her back, looking at the stars.
 She never tires of splashing around in phosphorescence.
-Jessica also spends a good amount of time indoors, planning events or fundraising for independent media.
-She has worn a number of hats in the recent past for The Nation, YES!
+Jessica is the Development Director at Bike Works, and has worn a number of hats in the past for The Nation, YES!
 Magazine, the Seattle Good Business Network, and Pike Market Childcare.
 She has also volunteered with Around the Table Farm, Crosscut, and Bainbridge Vineyards.

-Forrest Nichols, Executive Director, stays busy working in the engine-rooms of Washington State Ferries, growing gourmet mushrooms, raising his two wild and enthusiastic boys, and managing the logistical aspects of Wild Society.
-During his middle and high-school years Forrest was exposed to an array of wilderness skills and experiences through the Tracking Project’s Hawkeye camp in northern New Mexico, and through rich relationships with several mentors in the wilds of Washington state, and through independent learning opportunities at Eagle Harbor High School.
+Forrest Nichols, Treasurer, works as an engineer for Washington State Ferries, raising his two wild and enthusiastic boys, and rebuilding a wooden sailboat.
+During his middle and high-school years Forrest was exposed to an array of wilderness skills and experiences through the Tracking Project’s Hawkeye camp in northern New Mexico, through rich relationships with several mentors in the wilds of Washington state, and through independent learning opportunities at Eagle Harbor High School.
 Since those formative years, Forrest has been in love with the outdoors, continually studying and exploring the dynamic and living systems of the world around him.
 He co-founded Wild Society when he saw that the kids in his community didn’t have the opportunities to learn about the natural world that he had grown up with.

-Mark Darrach, Advisory Member, is a rare plant conservation botanist, geologist and musician who splits time between his home in Indianola and Pendleton, Oregon where he works as a botanist for the U.S. Forest Service.
+Mark Darrach, Advisory Member, is a rare plant conservation botanist, geologist and musician who makes his home in Indianola.
+He recently retired from a position as a rare plant botanist for the U.S. Forest Service in northeast Oregon.
 Mark grew up in a series of steps across the western U.S. before landing in southern New Jersey for most of his formative years.
 His time spent exploring the magic of the Pine Barrens portion of the state ignited his love and never-ceasing sense of wonder for the natural world, and plants in particular.
 Mark is also a certified teacher and has taught at West Sound Academy, and as a long-time instructor for North Cascades Institute.
-During the winter months he works at the herbarium at the Burke Museum in Seattle where he is a research associate doing plant taxonomic research publishing species new-to- science and authoring new technical keys for various plant groups.
-His passions are plants, songwriting and playing acoustic guitar, taking long floats on wild rivers whenever he can get away, and hanging out with his new Bernese Mountain puppy.
+During the winter months he works at the herbarium at the Burke Museum in Seattle where he is a research associate doing plant taxonomic research publishing species new-to- science and authoring and reviewing new technical keys for various plant groups.
+His passions are plants, songwriting and playing acoustic guitar, taking long floats on wild rivers whenever he can get away, and hanging out with his Bernese Mountain Dog Tsuga.